 For there in the general mercantile stores that sustained our nation’s earliest years, a man’s word was his bond, credit was secured with a handshake, and a meticulously hand-written ledger documented every transaction, tethering the community together.

-Today, Mission Mercantile exists to carry those uncompromising personal standards of quality and integrity into the future through the remarkable, 100% full-grain vegetable-tanned leather goods that bear our name and the dedicated level of service we provide to the customers who value the unique virtues and features of these fine offerings.
+Today, Mission Mercantile exists to carry those uncompromising personal standards of quality and integrity into the future through the remarkable, vegetable-tanned leather goods made with carefully selected 100% full-grain steerhides that bear our name.
+And, the dedicated level of service we provide to the customers who value the unique virtues and features of these fine offerings.

 In that sense, you might say our story is simple.
 We felt there was something vital and authentic lost from the present world of leather goods.
 So we decided to passionately restore and stand behind it ourselves, establishing Mission Mercantile as a house of leather for individuals motivated by more than the common superficial adornments of status.

 “We believe in the simple attributes, aesthetics, and functionalities that have already stood the test of time.”